Conventional trauma-focused therapies and midwife-led counseling appear most promising.

 - Traumatic brain injury

-As a fellow, you will be expected to take part in at least six sessions/week face-to-face patient encounters.
+For clinically-oriented fellows, you will be expected to take part in at least six sessions/week face-to-face patient encounters.
+We also offer a two-year 50% clinical / 50% research clinician scientist track.
 In weekly clinical rounds, you will present cases to senior clinicians expanding your clinical knowledge on several aspects of behavioral neurology and neuropsychiatry from patient care and system-based practice.

 Goals of the Fellowship